-Filter by Subcategory
+Filter by Category

 Arts & Crafts

-Chair Caning Spring 2015
+Chair Caning Fall 2016

 with Charles Shaffer

 Chair caning is easier than it looks!
 Don’t let those heirlooms waste away in the attic any longer!
 Bring your own project in and learn different types of seat weaving - woven and pressed cane, rush, splint and tape.
 Your project should have all repair and finish work completed before the first class.
 Starter kits are available if you don’t have a project.
 Charles Shaffer has been seat weaving since 1972.
 He has taught many people over the years how to restore priceless (and not so priceless) antiques back to useful service.
 Materials available for a fee.
-Students may call the instructor with questions at 564-4951.

 Crochet with Beads Online Fall 2016